Planet Eclipse CS2 Pro vs Field One Force | Paintball Gun Comparison

 Yeah.
 That's it.
 More twists to cause velocity on these are right here through the bottom of the cam ASA, but hey good good, good, good eye there Mark.
 So that's interesting how the whole front, I like the CS2 Pro, where you can just slide the front grip off, change batteries, access the eyes.
 This whole situation over here is unique.
 So unique for the Field One Force.

 I like that you have the option with the Field One, I mean this easy access in and out.
 Cool.
 But the Field Ones, like you can have them both kind of ready to rock in case one runs out in the other.
 Interesting.
 Barrels, let's talk about barrels.
 We're gonna get onto that.
-Field One Force does come with Accu lock.
-Barrel kit comes with two different inserts.
-So pretty much, if you wanna get your barrel off, you're gonna unscrew the front tip and then it pushes up slides over then it pulls on out.
-So Field One Force comes with two with a very, very interesting Accu lock system.
+Field One Force does come with an Acculock Barrel kit with two different inserts.
+So pretty much, if you wanna get your barrel off, you're gonna unscrew the front tip and then it pushes up, slides over then it pulls on out.
+So Field One Force comes with two with a very, very interesting Acculock system.
 It's super, it's a great barrel system.

-And that's why they call it the Accu locker because you have to take the front tip off to actually be able to disassemble it.
+And that's why they call it the Acculock because you have to take the front tip off to actually be able to disassemble it.
 Like Mark said, the actual inserts taper down at the end.
 So the paintball has a nice smooth transition out of the barrel.

-We showed that, in the Accu lock barrel system video.
+[Mark] We showed that in the Acculock barrel system video.
 We showed how that taper really presses into itself.

 We definitely did.
 Onto the CS2 Pro barrel system.
 Like I said earlier, it does come with three different inserts just compared to two.
 And then this is what you're looking at.
-So reverse threaded and these things are they're pretty legit.
-I really, really like the shaft kit by Planet.
+So reverse threaded and these things are pretty legit.
+I really, really like the Shaft FL Kit by Planet Eclipse.
 So this is nice.
 This is the shaft FL that it comes with reverse threaded out in and out.
 That's the insert.
 Alright, Mark.
 We've kind of covered a lot of the, you know, ins and outs of both.
 Let's start them on the scale.

 Alright.
 We need the scales.

-We need scales.
+[Mark] We need scales.
 Can you get it?
 You can do it.
 We can do it.
 I can feel it.
 Rambooo!
 This is the moment everybody's been waiting for.
-Not a shooting video, not a efficiency test.
-They wanna know how much does it weigh!
+Not a shooting video, not an efficiency test.
+They wanna know how much it weighs!

 They both have batteries in them.
 And they're both AA.
 Right.

 Correct.
 They both have batteries in them.
 Goodbye.
 Alright.
 Scale is gonna be tared and let's do it.
 Here we go.
 CS2 Pro.
-Both of these guns with the barrels on them.
+Both of these guns have barrels on them.
 Where are we at?

 So it says two pounds.
 It's tared.
 We're gonna set it back on.
 I'm gonna do it again.